Lightyear Review (2026):

 What is Lightyear?

-Founded in 2020 by ex-Wise employees — the same product-first philosophy that built Wise applied to investing.
+Founded in 2020 by ex-Wise employees — the same product-first philosophy applied to investing.

 Lightyear was founded by Martin Sokk and Mihkel Aamer, both former Wise (TransferWise) employees.
 The Wise background matters: Lightyear was built with a product-first mindset focused on transparent fees and frictionless currency handling — the same philosophy that made Wise a breakout product in international money transfer.

-Lightyear Europe AS is authorised and regulated as an investment firm by the Estonian Financial Supervision Authority (EFSA).
-The UK entity, Lightyear UK Ltd, is authorised by the FCA.
-It is available in over 22 European countries.
+Lightyear Europe AS is authorised and regulated by the Estonian Financial Supervision Authority (EFSA).
+The UK entity, Lightyear UK Ltd, is authorised by the FCA (FRN 775330).
+Available in the UK and over 22 European countries, with a 4.7/5 Trustpilot rating from 2,300+ verified user reviews.

 Fee structure: clear and competitive

-Lightyear charges no execution fee on ETF trades.
-The only costs are the fund’s TER (built into NAV, not a Lightyear charge) and the 0.35% FX conversion if the ETF is priced in a different currency.
-Invest in EUR-denominated UCITS ETFs from a EUR account and your all-in execution cost is zero.
+Lightyear charges no execution fee on ETF trades for both UK and EU accounts.
+The only costs are the fund’s TER (built into NAV, not a Lightyear charge) and the FX conversion fee if the ETF is priced in a different currency.
+Invest in EUR-denominated UCITS ETFs from a EUR wallet and your all-in execution cost is zero.

 Savings Vault: cash interest via BlackRock